mokkabonna/pure-rest-api/dictionary/processors.md

 - test: A json schema that describes the expected input.
 - require: an array of JSON paths that defines what parts of the io object it needs to do the processing.
 - output: an array of JSON paths that defines what parts of the io object it writes to
+- terminator: a boolean that indicates if the processor can terminate the request, that is, set a status code other than 2xx

+## Termination

+A process that have termination rights can set the relevant status code of 3xx or 4xx.

 ## Async